 Check-up Digital focuses on business benefits.
-It supports the Commonwealth Government's priorities of 'digital by default', digital transformation and improved efficiency.
+It supports the Australian Government's priorities of 'digital by default', digital transformation and improved efficiency.
 It is derived from National Archives' and international standards, policies and guidelines and reflects a risk-based approach to information management so investment matches business risks and the value of information assets.

 Check-up Digital measures only the digital aspects of information management and is divided into three sections:

 - managing business systems

 Completion of Check-up Digital will help you to: